Allied Machine Opens Ohio Training Center

 Read on the following sites:

 The new 3,000ft2 facility, located in Dover, Ohio, includes two vertical and one horizontal machining center to showcase the complete range of Allied’s tools.
-Each machining center features a dedicated camera with a live feed directly to 60” monitors, giving participants an excellent view of tools in action.
+Each machining center features a dedicated camera with a live feed connected directly to 60” monitors, giving participants an excellent view of tools in action.

 Demonstrations are available featuring Allied tools running in a wide variety of materials including low carbon steel, alloy steel, high strength alloy, 304 and 17-4 stainless steel, structural steel plates, 6061 aluminum, and iron.
 Training demonstrations include active participation with attendees helping to select speeds and feeds.